-Disclaimer: we could not finish the entire tour, but not through lack of trying-LOL.
-One place was closed, one was just too crowded, and the other deemed too far away after 5 cocktails and a couple hours of walking. 🙂
+Disclaimer: we could not finish the entire tour, but not for lack of trying.
+One bar was closed, another too crowed, and after five cocktails the last stop was just too far to walk to. 😏

-New Orleans CocktailsFirst up, a Sazerac from the eponymous Sazerac Bar at The Roosevelt.
-Fun Fact: the Sazerac is known as the very first cocktail created in America & is the official cocktail of New Orleans.
-Also a fun fact: The Sazerac a STOUT drink to make your very first beverage of the day at 11:00 am. 🙂
+New Orleans CocktailsWe kicked things off with a Sazerac at the iconic Roosevelt Hotel.
+Fun Fact: the Sazerac is considered the first cocktail made in America and is the official cocktail of New Orleans.
+Another fun fact: The Sazerac a STOUT drink to make your very first beverage of the day at 11:00 am.

-The Vieux Carre, invented in 1938 by Walter Bergeron (head bartender at Hotel Monteleone) is New Orleans’ take on a Manhattan.
-It contains rye whiskey, cognac, sweet vermouth, bitters, and Benedictine.
-It’s not bad, but it wasn’t for me.
+The Vieux Carre, created at Hotel Monteleone in 1938 by head bartender Walter Bergeron, is New Orleans’ take on a Manhattan.
+With rye whiskey, cognac, sweet vermouth, bitters, and Benedictine it’s complex and rich.
+It leans a bit too sweet and heavy for me, but it’s worth trying for the experience.

 New Orleans Cocktail Tour